newsnowlabs/docker-ingress-routing-daemon/README.md

 #### Installing using systemd

-To install via systemd, please see the example systemd unit at `etc/systemd/system/dind.service`, which should be copied to `/etc/systemd/system` or `/usr/local/lib/systemd/system` (according to your distribution), and modified to reflect your required arguments.
-As normal when installing a new systemd unit, run `systemctl daemon-reload`, then enable the unit by running `systemctl enable dind` and if needed start the unit by running `systemctl start dind`.
+To install via systemd, please see the example systemd unit at `etc/systemd/system/dird.service`, which should be copied to `/etc/systemd/system` or `/usr/local/lib/systemd/system` (according to your distribution), and modified to reflect your required arguments.
+As normal when installing a new systemd unit, run `systemctl daemon-reload`, then enable the unit by running `systemctl enable dird` and if needed start the unit by running `systemctl start dird`.

 ### Uninstalling iptables rules